 Providers in Oregon are:

-Similar to residential treatment services, this service is designed to be a short-term psychiatric assessment and stabilization service, with more frequent access to child psychiatry and nursing.
+Similar to residential treatment services, this service is designed to be a short-term psychiatric assessment and stabilization service.
+It has more frequent access to child psychiatry and nursing.
 Oregon subacute providers are:

-If a youth’s mental health crisis requires hospital-based treatment, there are two Oregon hospitals with specialized units to serve these needs.
+If a youth’s mental health crisis requires hospital-based treatment, there are two Oregon hospitals to serve these needs.

-OHA approves and funds referrals to these long-term psychiatric services for children and adolescents.
+OHA approves and funds referrals for secure inpatient psychiatric treatment.
+This type of treatment offers long-term psychiatric services for children and adolescents.